han-xudong/SwingTrajectoryPlanAndTrackingControl/README.md

 You can run `mpc_controller/my_swing_example.py` to get a quickstart.

-Here are the definitions of the varibles:
+Here are the definitions of the importtant varibles in `mpc_controller/my_swing_example.py`:

 `_RECORD_VIDEO`: `True` or `False` to record a video of the simulation process or not, which requires ffmpeg in the path.

 `_MAX_TIME_SECONDS`: the maximum running time (seconds) of the simulatioin process.